 Detox is the vital first step on the road to recovery but should be then followed with a stay in Residential Inpatient Treatment, Intensive Outpatient Treatment (IOP) or Day Treatment.
-If long-term recovery is the goal, there is no better way to achieve that by furthering your recovery knowledge.
+If long-term recovery is the goal, there is no better way to achieve it than by furthering your recovery knowledge.

 Healing the family as a unit is important to us, therefore we offer family or couples therapy at no extra cost.

-Five nights of the week transportation will be made available to and from 12-Step fellowship meetings.
+Transportation will be made available (five nights a week) to and from 12-Step fellowship meetings.
 Many find this extra-curricular activity a vital component to achieving long-term recovery.